BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

 !!! note "Tip"
        Change the world time using the `/time set day` and `/time set night` commands.
+       This will allow you to test your conditions in-game.

 | Command Part     | Meaning                                                                                                                  |
 |------------------|--------------------------------------------------------------------------------------------------------------------------|